Alex Bregman: Personal life

+He has owned several dogs in his life.
+In 2019, he and Howard got a puppy named Hank.
+Growing up, he had two dogs named after his baseball heroes, Jeter (named after Derek Jeter) and Koufax (after fellow Jewish ball player Sandy Koufax).

-With several Astros teammates of Latin descent, including José Altuve, Yordan Alvarez, and Yuli Gurriel, Bregman consistently practices and improves his Spanish-speaking ability.
+With several Astros teammates of Latin descent, including Jose Altuve, Yordan Alvarez, and Yuli Gurriel, Bregman consistently practices and improves his Spanish-speaking ability.
 He began to study Spanish as a child in school in his hometown of Albuquerque, where nearly half of the population is Latino.